howardlau1999/howardlau1999/README.md

 ### Hi there 👋
 I have been a GitHub member for [![Years Badge](https://badges.pufler.dev/years/howardlau1999)](https://badges.pufler.dev)

-- 🔭 I’m currently working on Auto Scaling for TiDB
+- 🔭 I’m currently working on Auto Scaling for TiDB, will study NLP for the next 3 years
 - 🌱 I’m currently learning Distributed Systems (mainly focusing on Distributed Databases)
 - 💬 Ask me about databases, Kubernetes, Linux, backend development, artificial intelligence
-- 🤔 I’m looking for help with Computer Graphics, game development
+- 🤔 I’m looking for help with Computer Graphics, Game Development
 - 😄 I'm intrested in development in many aspects and eager to try new things

 <!--